How to Prevent Elderly Parents From Giving Money Away: 9 Essential Tips

 Key Takeaways

-• Some key factors that make your parent’s more likely to be victims of exploitation are loneliness, isolation, poor mental health, and cognitive impairments.
+• Some key factors that make your parents more likely to be victims of exploitation are loneliness, isolation, poor mental health, and cognitive impairments.

-• You can prevent your parent from giving money away by talking to them, having family meetings, educating them, monitoring their finances, talking with a financial advisor, asking for power of attorney, and/or giving them a monthly budget.
+• You can prevent your parents from giving money away by talking to them, having family meetings, educating them, monitoring their finances, talking with a financial advisor, asking for power of attorney, and/or giving them a monthly budget.

 5 Signs Your Parents Are Giving Away Money

-There are several signs to look out for that can indicate your parents are giving money away.
+It’s important to identify the several signs to look out for that can indicate your parents are giving money away.

 If you believe your parent is exhibiting any of these behaviors, you should investigate further to protect them and ensure they are not being exploited.